spotify/Mobius.swift/README.md

 ## Status

-Mobius.swift is in alpha status.
-We are beginning to use the framework internally and may still make breaking API changes.
-The abstractions for threading are the main thing we want to revisit before we feel confident in a 1.0 release.
-The core concepts of an `update` function with `Model`s, `Event`s, and `Effect`s are not going to change.
-Please note that this project may be combined with the [Mobius Java repository](https://github.com/spotify/mobius) in the near future.
+Mobius.swift is in nearing a 1.0 release.
+We use the framework internally in deployed features, but have recently made a number of breaking changes.
+The current master branch breaks compatibility with the previous 0.2.0 release and contains deprecated backwards-compatbility wrappers for some of the smaller changes.
+Once the current development phase is stabilized these deprecated versions will be removed, and that will be Mobius 1.0.

 ## Development
 1. Clone